+Participation Agreement in the Municipal Health Benefit Program

+THIS AGREEMENT, entered into this day of , 2020, effective as of

+(hereinafter called the "Effective Date") by and between the City of Arkansas (the "City") and the Municipal Health Benefit Program (the "Program").

+WITNESSETH

-Participation Agreement in the Municipal Health Benefit Program rai delipadon Agreement in the Municipal Health benefit Frogram THIS AGREEMENT, entered into thisday of, 2020, effective as of, (hereinafter called the "Effective Date") by and between the City of, Ar kansas (the "City") and the Municipal Health Benefit Program (the "Program").
-WITNESSETH WHEREAS, the Program is a multi-employer, self-funded trust fund created by Declaration of Trust dated evember 16, 1981, as amended (the "Declaration of Trust"), to provide health and welfare benefits to employees of paripating municipalities who are members of the Arkansas Municipal League; and bei WHEREAS , the City wishes to become a Participating Employer in the Program to provide health and welfare nefits to its eligible Employees; and Cit WHEREAS , by virtue of the authority granted to it in the Declaration of Trust, the Program agrees to accept the sy as a Participating Employer in the Program. pai NOW, THEREFORE , for and in consideration of the promises and of the mutual covenants herein contained, the rties hereby agree as follows: 1.
-Beginning on the Effective Date, the City agrees to become a Participating Employer in the Program and to make payments to the Program on behalf of its eligible Employees to provide the following benefits for the following premium amounts: Medical Coverage\$500 Deductible\$1,200 Deductible\$2,000 Deductible Dental Coverage Vision Coverage Life Insurance Disability Income Benefits Option A Option B 2.
+WHEREAS, the Program is a multi-employer, self-funded trust fund created by Declaration of Trust dated November 16, 1981, as amended (the "Declaration of Trust"), to provide health and welfare benefits to employees of participating municipalities who are members of the Arkansas Municipal League; and

+WHEREAS, the City wishes to become a Participating Employer in the Program to provide health and welfare benefits to its eligible Employees; and

+WHEREAS, by virtue of the authority granted to it in the Declaration of Trust, the Program agrees to accept the City as a Participating Employer in the Program.

+NOW, THEREFORE, for and in consideration of the promises and of the mutual covenants herein contained, the parties hereby agree as follows:

+1. Beginning on the Effective Date, the City agrees to become a Participating Employer in the Program and to make payments to the Program on behalf of its eligible Employees to provide the following benefits for the following premium amounts:

+Medical Coverage

+\$500 Deductible \$1,200 Deductible \$2,000 Deductible

+Dental Coverage

+Vision Coverage

+Life Insurance

+Disability Income Benefits

+- Option A - Option B - 2.
 By execution of this Participation Agreement, the City adopts and agrees to be bound by all of the terms and provisions of the Program, as amended from time to time.
-The City further agrees to timely make all required premium payments to the Program in accordance with the Program's procedures.
-3. The City acknowledges receipt of the proposal dated, 20 In accordance with the eligibility provision outlined in the proposal, the City hereby certifies and agrees that it will at all times while a Participating Employer in the Program comply with the Eligibility Requirements of the Program as set forth in Exhibit A attached hereto and incorporated herein.
-The City acknowledges that its participation in the Program is contingent upon its compliance with the Eligibility Requirements.
+The City further agrees to timely make all required premium payments to the Program in accordance with the Program's procedures. - 3.
+The City acknowledges receipt of the proposal dated , 20.
+In accordance with the eligibility provision outlined in the proposal, the City hereby certifies and agrees that it will at all times while a Participating Employer in the Program comply with the Eligibility Requirements of the Program as set forth in Exhibit A attached hereto and incorporated herein.
+The City acknowledges that its participation in the Program is contingent upon its compliance with the Eligibility Requirements. - 4.
+By signature below, the City agrees to and does become a party to the Program as a Participating Employer.

-Form

-4. By signature below, the City agrees to and does become a party to the Program as a Participating Employer.
 The City hereby acknowledges receipt of a copy of the Declaration of Trust and the Municipal Health Benefit Program Booklet.